yajrendrag/ha-scrobbler/full-readme.md

     su YOUR-HASS-USER YOUR-HASS-USER
 }
 ```
-Keep this in `/home/YOUR-HASS-USER/ha-scrobble` as a file named hascrobble-lr and add a crontab entry for YOUR-HASS-USER something like:
+Keep this in `/home/YOUR-HASS-USER/ha-scrobble` as a file named hascrobble.lr and add a crontab entry for YOUR-HASS-USER something like:
-`22 */4 * * * /usr/sbin/logrotate -f /home/YOUR-HASS-USER/ha-scrobble/hascrobble-lr --state /home/YOUR-HASS-USER/ha-scrobble/status`  Modify paths if you're running ha-scrobble outside of hass.
+`22 */4 * * * /usr/sbin/logrotate -f /home/YOUR-HASS-USER/ha-scrobble/hascrobble.lr --state /home/YOUR-HASS-USER/ha-scrobble/status`  Modify paths if you're running ha-scrobble outside of hass.

 This way you can run it at your own schedule and not have to change any OS level settings for logrotate.